 One significant factor is the degree of fault of the nursing home and its staff.
-Under Georgia law, the nursing home staff must engage in the standard of care that is ordinarily exercised by skilled nursing home staff (Official Code of Georgia § 51-1-27).
+Under Georgia law, the nursing home staff must engage in the standard of care that is ordinarily exercised by skilled nursing home staff.
 Some additional factors taken into consideration in an elder abuse case include:

 - The extent of the injury and the related medical costs;

 - Reduced quality of life or ability to engage in activities;

 - Whether the abuse caused incapacity or death;